MartinKondor/WhatToEat/README.md

 # WhatToEat

-Recommending different recipes with a detailed description, based on what ingredient you would like to eat and what are you preferences.
+Recommending different recipes with a detailed description, based on what ingredient you would like to eat and what are your preferences.

 ## Preferences